Villano III: Consejo Mundial de Lucha Libre (1999–2002)

 In late 1998, Villano III began working almost exclusively for CMLL.
 On December 25, 1999, Villano III and Super Astro teamed up to wrestle against Lizmark and Fishman in a Relevos Suicidas.
-When Villano III and Super Astro lost they were forced to wrestle against each other in a Lucha de Apuesta match.
-In the end, Villano III won yet another Apuesta match, forcing Super Astro to unmask.
+When Villano III and Super Astro lost, they were forced to wrestle against each other in a Lucha de Apuestas, in which Villano III was victorious and forced Super Astro to unmask.

 On November 22, 1999, Villano III defeated Atlantis to win the CMLL World Light Heavyweight Championship.
-The title change was just one of the highlights of a long-running feud between Atlantis and Villano III, a feud that also included III's younger brothers Villano IV and Villano V who no longer worked for WCW.
-On March 17, 2000, at CMLL's 2000 Juicio Final event, Atlantis won his biggest Apuesta victory to date as he defeated and then unmasked Villano III in a match that was voted the Wrestling Observer 2000 Match of the Year.
-In 2010 Súper Luchas Magazine suggested that this may have been the lucha libre match of the decade for the 2000s.
+The title change was just one of the highlights of a long-running feud between Atlantis and Villano III, a feud that also included III's younger brothers Villano IV and Villano V, who no longer worked for WCW.
+On March 17, 2000, at Juicio Final ("Final Judgment"), Villano III was forced to unmask after losing to Atlantis in a critically acclaimed Lucha de Apuestas, which was voted the Wrestling Observer 2000 Match of the Year.
+In 2010, Súper Luchas Magazine suggested that this may have been the professional wrestling match of the decade for the 2000s.